TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 ### Problem solving approach

-Remember the previous wise words from the [Problem Solving lesson](https://www.theodinproject.com/lessons/foundations-problem-solving) because this is your first JavaScript program built from scratch.
+Since this is the first JavaScript project being built from scratch, it's important to remember the wise words from the [Problem Solving lesson](https://www.theodinproject.com/lessons/foundations-problem-solving).
 Before you start this project, follow these steps for each step of the project:

 1. Plan or pseudocode your solution.
 1. Write the code.